List of generation VIII Pokémon

-The eighth generation (Generation VIII) of the Pokémon franchise features 96 fictional species of creatures introduced to the core video game series, including 89 in the 2019 Nintendo Switch games Pokémon Sword and Shield as of version 1.3.0 and 7 further species introduced in the 2022 Nintendo Switch game Pokémon Legends: Arceus.
+The eighth generation (Generation VIII) of the Pokémon franchise features 96 titular species of creatures introduced to the core video game series, including 89 in the 2019 Nintendo Switch games Pokémon Sword and Shield as of version 1.3.0 and 7 further species introduced in the 2022 Nintendo Switch game Pokémon Legends: Arceus.
+The temporary Dynamax and Gigantamax transformations were also introduced.
 The Pokémon Sword and Shield starter Pokémon were the first Pokémon of the generation to be revealed on February 27, 2019.

-A notable change in the eighth generation compared to previous ones is that, new Pokémon and forms were introduced via game patches rather than new games.
+A notable change in the eighth generation compared to previous ones is that new Pokémon and forms were introduced via game patches rather than new games.